ashrafulalam005/flappy-bird-with-html-css-javascript/README.md

 - Control the bird with mousepad or spacebar or arrow key at laptop and by tapping the display at mobile phone.
 - Scoring system to track progress.
 - High score system to know the highest score.
+- There are three different sound effets.
+- When the bird fly upward there would be a wing flapping sound.
+- When the bird passes through a pipe there would be a different sound.
+- When the bird collides with pipe or ground there would be a different sound.
 - Game over detection when the bird collides with pipes or the ground.
 - Instantly new game by tapping.
 - Colorful visual elements.